by A. Orange

 This is just too much:

 Can you believe it?
-The guy who felt qualified to lecture us about the need for "spirituality" and a "Higher Power" in our personal recovery programs was actually a child pornographer and a pedophile by night.
+The guy who felt qualified to lecture us about the need for "spirituality" and a "Higher Power" in our personal recovery programs was actually an Internet child pornographer and child-raping pedophile by night.

 This whole "recovery movement" is just such a bizarre parade of crazies, lunatics, and losers.
 When will it ever end?